-7.2 Accounting Information Learners will be able to:
+7.3 Regulatory Framework of Accounting in Tanzania Learners will be able to:

 - a.
-Define accounting information. - b.
-Explain the qualities of accounting information. - c.
-Identify users of accounting information. - d.
-Describe the accounting information needed by different users of financial statements covering the following: - Investors - Employees - Lenders - Suppliers and other Creditors - Customers - Government and its agencies - General public - 7.3 Regulatory Framework of Accounting in Tanzania Learners will be able to: - a.
 Explain the history of accountancy profession in Tanzania. - b.
 Describe the importance of regulation of financial reporting. - c.
 Describe requirement/ availability of accounting information for different forms of business organisation. - d.
 Identify the role of National Board of Accountants and Auditors (NBAA) - e.
 State the role of the International Federation of Accountants (IFAC). - f.
 Explain the Professional Code of Conduct issued by NBAA.